katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 func Dup(c <-chan T) (c1, c2 <-chan T)
 ```

-The first thing that caught my attention is that generics is usually
-exemplified with data structures, but in this case the example was a
+I thought it was an interesting example of generic algorithm,
-generic algorithm, so it stayed in the back of my mind but I was
+so it stayed in the back of my mind, but I was
-not able to come up with no apparent application to the idea
+not able to come up with an application to the idea
 (to be honest I did not even tried too hard, I just kinda thought it
-was a cool example of a possible generic algorithm).
+was a cool example).

 So I moved on with my life, and while I was reading some papers from
 the [Inferno](http://www.vitanuova.com/inferno/) operational system